sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 # Invite users

-Public officers and vendors need to have a [TechPass](https://www.developer.tech.gov.sg/products/categories/digital-identity/techpass/overview.html) account to access [Singapore Government Tech Stack(SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products.
-TechBiz allows public officers to send TechPass invites to other public officers or create a TechPass account on behalf of public officers and vendors.
+Public officers and vendors are required to have a [TechPass](https://www.developer.tech.gov.sg/products/categories/digital-identity/techpass/overview.html) account to access [Singapore Government Tech Stack(SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products.
+TechBiz enables public officers to send TechPass invites or create a TechPass account on behalf of public officers and vendors.

 ## Prerequisites

-- Only a public officer with a valid organisation email address can invite another public officer or vendor.
-For example, *your_name@agency.gov.sg* using a [non-SE GSIB](glossary) device.
+- Public officers with a valid organisation email address such as  *your_name@agency.gov.sg* can invite another public officer or vendor using a [non-SE GSIB](glossary) device.

 - Have the following information ready before proceeding:
   - Public officers and vendors who require a TechPass account